gro5-AberUni/RegionGrow/paper/paper.md

 The geometry of this feature is then simplified, broken geometries fixed and holes within the feature are filled, and a buffer applied if defined by the user.
-The final Region is committed to an output vector dataset (e.g. ESRI Shapefile, GeoJSON) as the digitised feature.
+The final region is committed to an output vector dataset (e.g. ESRI Shapefile, GeoJSON) as the digitised feature.

 ![Figure 6a) Pixels are selected where the colour distance is less than a